-The Adaptation Fund was established in 2001 to finance concrete adaptation projects and programmes in
+The Adaptation Fund (AF) was established in 2001 to finance concrete adaptation projects and programmes in

 developing country Parties to the Kyoto Protocol that are particularly vulnerable to the adverse effects of

-The Adaptation Fund is financed from the share of proceeds on the clean development mechanism (CDM) project activities and other
+The Adaptation Fund is financed with a share of proceeds from the clean development mechanism (CDM) project activities and other

 sources of funding.
-The share of proceeds amounts to 2% of certified emission reductions (CERs) issued for
+The share of proceeds amounts to 2 per cent of certified emission reductions (CERs) issued for

 a CDM project activity.

 The Adaptation Fund is supervised and managed by the Adaptation Fund

 Board (AFB).
 The AFB is composed of 16 members and 16 alternates and meets at least